kdgrocks/jack-ripper/README.md

-Jack-the-Ripper
+SearchEngine
 ===========

-Jack-Ripper is a small scale Search Engine, which can
+SearchEngine is a small scale Search Engine, which can

   - Crawl websites and Index (Crawler.cs)
   - Search the queries (Searcher.cs)